inanevin/LinaGX/README.md

   <small><em>Screenshot from one of the examples, FoxLounge.</em></small>
 </p>

-LinaGX streamlines the creation of realtime rendering applications, providing an all-in-one toolkit that eliminates the need for additional libraries.
-Experienced graphics programmers will find it extremely easy to develop, offering simplicity alongside the option for detailed control and verbosity.
-For beginners, LinaGX is a practical gateway into graphics programming, though a basic understanding of modern graphics APIs is beneficial to quickly grasp its concepts.

-LinaGX is primarily aimed for desktop platforms: Windows and MacOS.
-It can also be used for mobile platforms, however mobile platform support is not tested and maintained.
+LinaGX is primarily aimed for desktop development on Windows and MacOS, however Vulkan and Metal backend makes it possible to use it for mobile platforms, eventhough mobile support is not officially tested and maintained.

 LinaGX is originally developed for and used in [Lina Engine](https://github.com/inanevin/LinaEngine), however it's completely decoupled from it and can be used as a standalone library.

-This repository contains LinaGX source code and a couple of example projects demonstrating the flexibilty of the API to develop graphics code ranging from a simple triangle all the way to a deferred PBR renderer.

 # Feature Highlights